karel-burda/timers/README.md

 `cmake -Bbuild -H. -DEXAMPLE:BOOL=OFF -DUNIT-TESTS:BOOL=ON`

-# Continuos Integration
+# Continuous Integration
-Continuos Integration is now being run OS X (clang 8.x) and Linux (gcc 5.x) on Travis: https://travis-ci.org/karel-burda/timers
+Continuous Integration is now being run OS X (clang 8.x) and Linux (gcc 5.x) on Travis: https://travis-ci.org/karel-burda/timers

+Compilers are set-up to treat warnings as errors and compiler with the pedantic warning level.

 The project is using free Travis services, so the CI process is (because of overhead and expense) broken up into just 2 steps (both with different OS & compiler):
 * `example` -- perform cppcheck on example usage (including `timers themselves`), build on gcc 5.x, run example under the valgrind